IT3038C/IT3038C.github.io/content/modules/module-1/vm-setup.md

 #### VS Code

-Download and install VSCode from <https://code.visualstudio.com/download> and choose the link for the .rpm installer.
+If VS Code is not already installed, Download and install VSCode from <https://code.visualstudio.com/download> and choose the link for the .rpm installer.

 ![Screenshot of VSCode download page](images/linux-vscode-download.png)